Why Video Marketing Works for Hawke’s Bay Businesses

 • Hear how you communicate

-• Get a sense of your professionalism and personality
+• Get a feel for your personality before making contact

-Good video doesn’t replace human connection — it strengthens it.
-Businesses using video effectively often notice:
+Good video doesn’t replace human connection.
+It supports it.
+Businesses using video strategically often notice:

 • Shorter sales cycles